toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 # Glossary
 **field**

-:Same as a column, the data will be columns, made of rows.
+: Same as a column, the data will be columns, made of rows.

 **row**

-:Rows go down in a column and left to right across is a row of data.
+: Rows go down in a column and left to right across is a row of data.

 **delimiter**

-:The symbol that separates the fields.
+: The symbol that separates the fields.

 **newline character(s)**

-:The special characters that signify where the line break is.
+: The special characters that signify where the line break is.
 These are not visible in most programs which display text.
 However, they will be visable if the program expects a particular symbol for a newline and another is currently used.

 **text file**

-:A type of file that is strictly text data as opposed to binary data.
+: A type of file that is strictly text data as opposed to binary data.
 A Word doc is binary.
 If you open one is a text editor will likely see a bunch of symbols.
 Rich Text Format (RTF) is an exception, being pure text it is very portable.

 **header**

-:The first row of a CSV file that contains the names of all the fields.
+: The first row of a CSV file that contains the names of all the fields.
 It is formatted the same, double quoted and comma separated.